← Back to Blog

 Swimming

 Swimming is often found in senior fitness routines, and for good reason.
-It’s a whole body, low-impact sport that increases cardiovascular endurance and muscular strength.
+It’s a whole-body, low-impact sport that increases cardiovascular endurance and muscular strength.
 There’s minimal stress on bones and joints, and since you’re supported by the water, you won’t hurt yourself if you lose your balance.

 Cycling

-For seniors who can’t participate in high-impact activity like running, cycling increases leg strength and takes you outdoors.
+For seniors who can’t participate in high-impact activities like running, cycling increases leg strength and takes you outdoors.
 It’s also been shown to be good for heart and brain health.
 Prefer to cycle indoors with a stationary bike?
 You’ll get a great workout — and you won’t have to worry about the weather.

 Pilates